Revolutions of 1989: Economic reforms

 NATO has added 13 new members since the German reunification and the end of the Cold War.

 The 2004 enlargement of the European Union included the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia, and Slovenia.
 The 2007 enlargement of the European Union included Romania and Bulgaria, and Croatia joined the EU in 2013.
 The same countries have also become NATO members.
 In Mongolia, the economy was reformed in a similar fashion to the Eastern European counterparts.
 Armenia declared its decision to join the Customs Union and the Common Economic Space of Belarus, Kazakhstan and Russia, and participated in the formation of the Eurasian Economic Union.
 Effective from 2015, Armenia joined the treaty on the Eurasian Economic Union.

-Chinese economic liberalization began in 1978 and has helped lift millions of people out of poverty, bringing the poverty rate down from 53% of the population in the Mao era, to 12% in 1981.
+China's reform and opening up began in 1978 and has helped lift millions of people out of poverty, bringing the poverty rate down from 53% of the population in the Mao era, to 12% in 1981.
 Deng's economic reforms are still being followed by the CCP today, and by 2001 the poverty rate was only 6% of the population.

 Economic liberalization in Vietnam was initiated in 1986, following the Chinese example.

 Economic liberalization in India was initiated in 1991.

 Harvard University Professor Richard B. Freeman has called the effect of reforms "The Great Doubling".
 He calculated that the size of the global workforce doubled from 1.46 billion workers to 2.93 billion workers.
 An immediate effect was a reduced ratio of capital to labor.
 In the long-term, China, India, and the former Soviet bloc will save and invest and contribute to the expansion of the world capital stock.

-Ideological continuation of communism

-The facade of the Grand Kremlin Palace was restored to its original form after the dissolution of the USSR in 1991.
-The State Emblem of the USSR and the embedded letters forming the abbreviation of the USSR (CCCP) were removed and replaced by five Russian double-headed eagles.
-In a restoration of the coat of arms, the territories of the Russian Empire were placed above the eagles.

-As of 2008, nearly half of Russians viewed Stalin positively, and many supported restoration of his previously dismantled monuments.
-Neo-Stalinist material such as describing Stalin's mass murder campaigns as "entirely rational" has been pushed into Russian textbooks.

-In 1992, President Yeltsin's government invited Vladimir Bukovsky to serve as an expert to testify at the CPSU trial by the Constitutional Court of Russia, where the communists were suing Yeltsin for banning their party.
-The respondent's case was that the CPSU itself had been an unconstitutional organization.
-To prepare for his testimony, Bukovsky requested and was granted access to a large number of documents from Soviet archives, then reorganized into the TsKhSD.
-Using a small handheld scanner and a laptop computer, he managed to secretly scan many documents, some with high security clearance, including KGB reports to the Central Committee, and smuggle the files to the West.